On $L^2$ extension from singular hypersurfaces: Ohsawa measure

-We note that under the assumption of this theorem, the pair $(X, Y)$ is only `generically lc' along $Y$ while in \cite[Thm.
-2.8]{D15}, $(X, Y)$ is assumed to be lc along $Y$ (in terms of \cite{D15}, `$\psi$ has log canonical singularities along $Y$').
-We will observe in the proof that generically lc along $Y$ is all that is needed.
+Note that under the assumption of Theorem~\ref{extn}, the pair $(X, Y)$ is only `generically lc' while in \cite[Thm.
+2.8]{D15}, $(X, Y)$ is assumed to be lc. \footnote{ In terms of \cite{D15}, `$\psi$ has log canonical singularities along $Y$' which is the same as the pair being lc (i.e. log canonical) in the standard terminology.} As is standard in the use of $L^2$ estimates in this context (cf. \cite{D82}, \cite{S98}), one can take a hypersurface $W \subset X$ such that $(X \setminus W, Y \setminus W)$ is lc and apply \cite[Thm.
+2.8]{D15} for this pair.
+The extended section $\ut$ on $X \setminus W$ further extends to $X$ by applying Riemann extension theorem (cf. \cite[Prop.
+2.18]{K10}) due to the finite $L^2$ norm of $\ut$.
+Note that the non-lc singularity of $Y$ contributes to the singularity of $dV[\psi]$.